How to Create Mascot Designs to Enhance your Brand Identity

 • Mascot logos must be legible, simplified, and unique.

-• Include the full team or business name within the logo.
+• Include the entire team or business name within the logo.

 • Research how to make a mascot logo in Photoshop